bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 These instructions show how to install GreenLight on your BigBlueButton 1.1 (or later) server using Docker.

+We highly suggest using Docker to install and deploy GreenLight, but if you must, there are [instructions](http://docs.bigbluebutton.org/install/green-light.html#installing-greenlight-without-docker) for installing from source.

 ## Prerequisites

 Before you install, you need the following